-Dr. Evelyn Higgins is a recognized international expert in functional medicine, health, and wellness.
-She is a graduate of the State University of New York.
-Her postgraduate studies at Harvard Medical School in Body, Mind, and Spirit medicine have an emphasis on resiliency.
-She is also a Certified Addiction Professional, and a Diplomate of the American Board of Disability, specializing in pain management.
-Dr. Higgins’ work with addictions has led her to create her Neurotransmitter Reset Program®.
-She is also a graduate of New York Chiropractic College.
+Dr. Evelyn Higgins is a recognized international expert in the epidemiology of substance use disorders, process addictions, and mental health conditions.
+She is a graduate of the State University of New York with postgraduate studies at Harvard Medical School in Body, Mind, and Spirit medicine with an emphasis on resiliency.
+A Diplomate in Addiction and Compulsive Disorders, she is also a member of the Pharmacogene Variation Consortium, is a Certified Addiction Professional and a Diplomate of the American Board of Disability specializing in pain management.
+Dr. Higgins’ work with addictions and primary mental health conditions led her to invent the patent-pending custom genetic panel utilized exclusively by her companies Wired For Addiction® and the Neurotransmitter Reset Program®.

-Dr. Higgins has had the honor of advising the U.S. Surgeon General on Physical Activity & Women’s Health.
-Later, she was the Regional Advisor on economic, social, and political issues to the government of South Africa for the 2004 Olympic Bid, she was the Physician Delegate for the Somali Olympic Team at the Leroy Walker Huna Performance Center at East Carolina University, and founded the President’ Council Physical Fitness and Sports, Local Georgia Chapter.
+During her 34 years as a clinician, Dr. Higgins has had the honor of facilitating conversations between Washington lawmakers, clinicians, and scientists over the course of the last seven Presidential Administrations.
+Privileged to advise the U.S. Surgeon General on Physical Activity & Women’s Health, she went on to become the Regional Advisor on economic, social, and political issues to the government of South Africa for the 2004 Olympic Bid.
+Additionally, Dr. Higgins was the Physician Delegate for the Somali Olympic Team at the Leroy Walker Huna Performance Center at East Carolina University, and founded the President’ Council Physical Fitness and Sports, Local Georgia Chapter.

 Dr. Higgins’ radio show has won the prestigious Gracie Award for Outstanding Lifestyle programming, and was a finalist in the 2009 New York Radio Festival.
 She has been featured in All Access, Talkers Magazine, and Levine Breaking News.
 She is a member of the Alliance for Women in Media, formerly known as American Women in Radio and TV, and most recently has been a keynote speaker at the NYC event.
 Dr. Higgins was honored as one of only 20 broadcasters to participate in the 2013 and 2014 United Nations Radio Talk Day, interviewing global goodwill ambassadors such as actor Ed Norton, Stevie Wonder, the director of WHO, UN Women, and others.
-Her latest accomplishments include being selected as an executive producer for the upcoming New York City Cowboys film, as well as being selected as an expert for the Dr. Oz and Oprah website ShareCare.
-She also serves as Executive Director of MMUUSA, a global NGO originally based in Tanzania, Africa.
-Dr. Higgins’ most recent appointments are to Jupiter Medical Center, as a member of the Women’s Health Advisory Council, and as a board member of Veterans Resource Services.
+Selected as an Executive Producer for the film New York City Cowboys, she then went on to serve as an expert for the Dr. Oz and Oprah website ShareCare.
+With a heart for philanthropy, Dr. Higgins was the Executive Director of MMUUSA, a global NGO originally based in Tanzania, Africa, later donating her time to Jupiter Medical Center as a member of the Women’s Health Advisory Council, as well as a board member of Veterans Resource Services.